Dundrum, Dublin: History

-In 1813, the original Roman Catholic church on Main Street was built.
+In 1813, the original Roman Catholic church (Holy Cross) on Main Street was built.
 It was replaced by a larger building in 1878 and marked when Dundrum was constituted a separate parish from the area previously covered by Booterstown.
 A large extension was built in 1956.
 The church is built in a Gothic style from Dublin granite with Portland and Bath stone used for the surrounds of windows and doors.

-In 1818, Christ Church on Taney Road was opened as a replacement for a smaller church that stood on the same site.
+In 1818, Christ Church (Church of Ireland) on Taney Road was opened as a replacement for a smaller church that stood on the same site.
 Selling pew sites raised funding for the new building, and the sale of 18 pews on the ground and 8 on the gallery raised nearly £400.
 The architect for the new church was William Farrell.

 In the summer of 1846, Thomas Carlyle travelled from Scotland to Dundrum to spend time with his close friend Charles Gavan Duffy, one of the co-founders of Young Ireland.
 Joining Duffy were "most of the writers and orators on whom their contemporaries bestowed the sobriquet of Young Ireland".

 The village expanded greatly after the arrival of the Dublin and South Eastern Railway (DSER) in 1854.
-By 1876, the Manor Mill became a laundry and was the largest employer of female labour in the region, The laundry hooter was a regular sound in its day, and would sound at 7.50am for thirty seconds, then at 8am to start work, and also at 13.50, 14.00, and finally at 16.50 and 17.00.
+By 1876, the Manor Mill became a laundry and was the largest employer of female labour in the region, The laundry hooter was a regular sound in its day, and would sound at 7.50 am for thirty seconds, then at 8 am to start work, and also at 13.50, 14.00, and finally at 16.50 and 17.00.

 In 1881, a local builder, John Richardson, erected 26 cottages known as the Pembroke Cottages.
 The Manor Mill Laundry bought six of these cottages for its workers.

 In 1893, a Dublin solicitor named Trevor Overend purchased a 19th-century farmhouse.
 Today, this building is named Airfield House and is open to the public.

 The Dun Emer Press was founded at Dundrum by Elizabeth Yeats, assisted by her brother William Butler Yeats, in 1903.

 In 1914, a Carnegie Library was opened by the then Lord Chancellor.
 Originally, the library was used as an entertainment facility for the community and the upper floor was equipped with a stage and even a kitchen.
 The building was also used as a school until the 1950s.